The Bankrate promise

 - PIP insurance in Michigan is mandatory in Michigan.

 - PIP can pay for medical costs for the driver of the insured vehicle and passengers in that car.

 - PIP may also pay a portion of your lost wages and needed essential services around the household.

 - PIP can be used regardless of who is at fault in an accident.

 Your auto insurance policy consists of several coverage types.
 In nearly every state, liability insurance is required.
 Liability helps cover injuries and property damages incurred by the other party when an accident is your fault.
 In Michigan, the minimum liability insurance is:

-- $10,000 for property damage liability per accident (in another state)
+- $10,000 property damage liability per accident (for damage in other states)

 But that’s not all you need.
 Michigan is also one of 12 no-fault states.
 In no-fault states, you carry personal injury protection coverage to help pay for injuries that you or your passengers sustain in an auto accident, regardless of who is at fault in the accident.
 Michigan policyholders will need to select one of the six PIP medical coverage options that offer them the coverage they need at the best price.

 - Option 2: Up to $500,000 in coverage